Private and In-Home Training

 - Waiting politely instead of bolting out an open door.

-When we come to your home (or whatever location you choose) for your private dog training lesson, we will likely spend three hours.
+When we travel to your home for your private dog training lesson, we will likely spend at least three hours.
 A long time, agreed!
 But we need this time to assess your needs and to explain to you the basis for positive reinforcement and the value of force-free training.
 We will also teach you and your dog numerous games and exercises, sometimes using your phone to video your dog so you will be able to reference it later.
 There is a LOT to learn!
 We do not merely want your dog to respond passively to a command; we will teach your dog to make correct choices on his own…and thus to have good manners without your constant intervention.

 Think your dog would benefit from a day out with a professional trainer?
 Then maybe Day Training is an option you should consider!

 Day Training is for those who realize their dog needs more socializing and training experiences than they have time for.
-For a fee of $190 per day, we will pick up and return your dog to your home, after working with him for four to five hours.
-We will take him to various places, including our training center, and teach him to have good manners, even when out and about amid a variety of distractions.
-This service is not intended to replace you as your dog’s primary trainer; you must be able to continue with any and all training that your dog receives through Day Training.
+For a fee of $250 per day, we will pick up and return your dog to your home, after working with him for approximately six hours.
+We will take him to various places, including our training center, teaching him to have good manners, even when out amid a variety of distractions.
+This service is not intended to nor can it replace you as your dog’s primary trainer; you must be able to continue with any and all training that your dog receives through Day Training.
 Otherwise, he will believe he only needs to have these good manners when he is with us!

 Please remember that Day Training is appropriate for teaching and reinforcing good manners in public (for example, polite greeting behavior, settle, loose- leash walking), and not for resolving serious behavioral challenges, such as aggression, reactivity, separation anxiety.
 And, again, keep in mind that day training does not mean that you will not be involved in the training of your dog.
-On the contrary, your participation is crucial: you must be available to meet with the trainer to discuss how to use the cues being taught to your dog.
+On the contrary, your participation is crucial: you must consent to work with your dog alongside the trainer–maybe in a one-hour session at the training center or in a group class–to learn to apply the cues being taught to your dog.

 So contact us to discuss what your training needs are.
-We will talk to you about what you wish to change about your dog’s behavior and suggest a training program–Private Training, Day Training, or s Group Class–to help you make those changes.
-We alway leave you with numerous detailed descriptions of all exercises you’ve used in training, and we will always remain available to you, if any future issues arise!
+We will talk to you about what you wish to change about your dog’s behavior and suggest a training program–Private Training or a Group Class–to help you make those changes.
+We always leave you with numerous detailed descriptions of all exercises you’ve used in training, and we will always remain available to you, if any future issues arise!